 - Textbook Reading: Students will be introduced to a given week's topic of learning by reading a portion of the textbook (usually a chapter) most weekends. - In-Class Lectures, Demonstrations, and Discussions: Much of what I do in class will be offering explanations of and alternative perspectives on the introductory material presented in the text; presenting newer developments in and approaches to music theory not contained in your textbook; and particularly asking you questions to stimulate discussions that will challenge and expand your understanding both of how music usually works and other ways that it might work.
-I expect you to be an active participant in the learning process, and especially to ask questions anytime you feel that you don't understand what is going on. - Opportunities to Practice the Material: Some exercises and drills will be worked through together in class, additional exercises and projects will be assigned as homework (to be handed in at the beginning of the class period they are due), and you will have the opportunity to master fundamental skills using Oxford's online Music Theory Skill Builder.
+I expect you to be an active participant in the learning process, and especially to ask questions anytime you feel that you don't understand what is going on. - Opportunities to Practice the Material: Some exercises and drills will be worked through together in class, and additional exercises will be assigned as homework at the end of most class periods, to be handed in at the beginning of the next class.
 These homework exercises are entirely for your benefit-just as you wouldn't expect to get much better at playing your instrument or singing if you didn't practice it daily, failure to practice "doing theory" will inhibit your mastery of it. - Constant Individual Feedback: It is absolutely essential that you and I both remain current on the state of your educational development.
 To this end, you will do your homework as often as is currently possible (and late is better than never).